luigisantorodev/satellite-landuse-transfer-learning/README.md

 ## What This Project Does

 This project classifies satellite imagery into 10 land use and land cover categories — forests, highways, residential areas, rivers, and more — by adapting a CNN that was never trained on satellite images in the first place.
-Instead of training a network from scratch (as in the previous computer vision project in this series), this project uses **transfer learning**: starting from a model pre-trained on millions of everyday photographs, and adapting it to a visually very different domain with a fraction of the data and compute a from-scratch approach would require.
+Instead of training a network from scratch, this project uses **transfer learning**: starting from a model pre-trained on millions of everyday photographs, and adapting it to a visually very different domain with a fraction of the data and compute a from-scratch approach would require.

 ---